Wondering how to spend one perfect week in Spain?

 Spend your last two days in Catalonia visiting Cadaques, Palamos, Figueres, and Tossa de Mar.
 If you want to base yourself in Costa Brava and not Girona, pick pretty Cadaques.

 Cadaqués has a reputation as one of the most painted villages in the world.
 This once isolated sleepy fishing village attracted artists and writers such as Pablo Picasso, Joan Miro and Marcel Duchamp.
 They came for its whitewashed buildings, vivid colors, and rugged beauty.

-Oh, there's so much to do in central Spain.
+Oh, there’s so much to do in central Spain with this one week itinerary.
 Andalusia gets all the buzz.
-But central Spain is overflowing with spectacular cities, UNESCO sites, and Spain's best museums.
+But central Spain is overflowing with spectacular cities, UNESCO sites, and Spain’s best museums.